Uninett/Argus/docs/integrations/notifications/writing-notification-plugins.rst

 with such settings exists in the given QuerySet.

 ``raise_if_not_deletable`` should check if a given destination can be deleted.
-This is used in case some destinations are synced from an outside source and should not be able to be deleted by a user.
+This is used in case some destinations are managed by an outside source and should not be able to be deleted by a user.
 If that is the case a ``NotDeletableError`` should be raised.
 If not simply return None.